oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

  3. If Key Binding is not required:
     1. Send the SD-JWT to the Verifier.
  4. If Key Binding is required:
-    1. Create a Key Binding JWT covering the SD-JWT.
+    1. Create a Key Binding JWT tied to the SD-JWT.
-    2. Assemble the SD-JWT-KB, including the SD-JWT and the Key Binding JWT.
+    2. Assemble the SD-JWT-KB by concatenating the SD-JWT and the Key Binding JWT.
     3. Send the SD-JWT-KB to the Verifier.

 ## Verification by the Verifier  {#verifier_verification}

-Upon receiving a presentation from a Holder, in the form of either an SD-JWT or an SD-JWT-KB, in addition to the checks outlined in (#sd_jwt_verification), Verifiers MUST ensure that
+Upon receiving a presentation from a Holder, in the form of either an SD-JWT or an SD-JWT-KB, in addition to the checks outlined in (#sd_jwt_verification), Verifiers need to ensure that

- * if Key Binding is required, then the Holder has provided an SD-JWT-KB, and the Key Binding is signed by the Holder and valid.
+ * if Key Binding is required, then the Holder has provided an SD-JWT-KB, and
+ * the Key Binding JWT is signed by the Holder and valid.

 To this end, Verifiers MUST follow the following steps (or equivalent):